Guy Gets High And Spends Three Hours On What He Thought Was Mowing The Lawn, But Turned Out To Be A Joyride

 But he did manage to mow the lawn eventuallyReddit

 Moreover, the phenomenon of 'state-dependent learning' suggests that individuals may struggle to recall information or execute tasks when they are not in the same state as when they learned it.
-According to research in cognitive neuroscience, this can have significant implications for behaviors exhibited while under the influence.
+This can have significant implications for behaviors exhibited while under the influence.
 Understanding this can help individuals recognize the limitations of their decision-making while using substances and the importance of sober reflection.

 It could’ve been a lot worse.
 He could’ve mown the neighbor’s lawn (unsolicited).
 Seriously now, the OP could’ve injured himself.